-(1) At Mr. Steinert's request, to demonstrate his confidence in the Company and further align his interests with those of our stockholders, the Compensation Committee eliminated Mr. Steinert's eligibility to receive an annual cash incentive award for his 2019 performance.
+(1) At Mr. Steinert's request, to demonstrate his confidence in the Company and further align his interests with those of our stockholders, the Compensation Committee eliminated Mr. Steinert's eligibility to receive an annual cash incentive award for his 2020 performance.

-The amount actually paid to a participant could be more or less than his or her target annual cash incentive award, depending on the extent to which applicable performance goals were satisfied.
-For 2019, the Compensation Committee also provided that annual incentive awards for such year would be paid to our executive officers in two installments rather than in one lump sum, whereby (i) 40% of each executive officer's target annual cash incentive award opportunity would be made in an initial lump sum payment following completion of our second fiscal quarter of 2019 (the "First Half 2019 Payment"), and (ii) the remainder of each executive officer's full-year annual cash incentive award would be paid in a lump sum payment following the end of the 2019 fiscal year based on the Compensation Committee's evaluation of our actual performance as measured against the achievement of the pre-established corporate and individual performance goals.
+The amount actually paid to a participant could be more or less than his, her or their target annual cash incentive award, depending on the extent to which applicable performance goals were satisfied.
+For 2020, the Compensation Committee initially provided that annual incentive awards for such year would be paid to our executive officers in two installments rather than in one lump sum, whereby (i) 40% of each executive officer's target annual cash incentive award opportunity would be made in an initial lump sum payment following completion of our second fiscal quarter of 2020 (the "First Half 2020 Payment") and (ii) the remainder of each executive officer's full-year annual cash incentive award would be paid in a lump sum payment following the end of the 2020 fiscal year based on the Compensation Committee's evaluation of our actual performance as measured against the achievement of the pre-established corporate and individual performance goals.
+In connection with the Expense Reduction Plan, however, we elected not to proceed with paying the First Half 2020 Payments to any of our employees, including our Named Executive Officers.
+As a result, annual incentive awards for 2020 were paid in a single lump sum payment following the end of the 2020 fiscal year based on the Compensation Committee's evaluation of our actual performance as measured against the achievement of the pre-established corporate and individual performance goals.